-Over the more than along with the expansion of the Panera Bread restaurant chain has come an expansion of the Panera Bread mission.
+Along with the expansion of the Panera Bread restaurant chain has come an expansion of the Panera Bread mission.
 It's not that Panera is abandoning its original all-about-the-bread mission.
 It's just that the leaders have realized that unless you are a retail bread shop, other aspects of your restaurant business deserve attention as well.

-Still anybody who knows anything about Panera Bread and its history knows that the restaurant menu and the ingredients behind it were, and still are, a high priority.
-Some twenty years later, Panera has created an official corporate mission document which is again focused on the food.
+Still, anybody who knows anything about Panera Bread and its history knows that the restaurant menu and the ingredients behind it were, and still are, a high priority.
+Some 20 years later, Panera has created an official corporate mission document which is again focused on the food.
 But this time, Panera's "Food Mission" statement provides both philosophical guidance and practical guidelines for sourcing, using and serving the food as well.

 Panera Bread's "Food Mission"